ngrx/platform/README.md

 ***Note:** The links below will take you to the master branch version of the docs.
-To view the docs corresponding to a specific release (which is probably what you want), you need to look up the commit ID for a release and browse the snapshot of this repo at that point in time.
-One way to do this is to view the ["releases"](https://github.com/ngrx/platform/releases) tab in github, click the commit hash link, and then click "browse files".*
+To view the docs corresponding to a specific release (which is probably what you want), the easiest way is to use git tags to browse a snapshot of the repo as it was for a release.
+One way to do this is to use github's branches toggle (which is by default labeled "Branches: Master" and is located on the far left of the green "clone or download" button, above).
+Click the toggle, click the "tags" tab in the overlay pane, and select the tag for a release.*

 - [@ngrx/store](./docs/store/README.md) - RxJS powered state management for Angular applications, inspired by Redux
 - [@ngrx/effects](./docs/effects/README.md) - Side Effect model for @ngrx/store to model event sources as actions.